NCBI-Codeathons/vcf-4-population-genomics-team-warren/README.md

 **Prerequisites**
 - Connection to the Athena database.
 - Python environment to make a SQL query against the Athena database.
-- Installation of the following packges: pandas, boto3, pyathena and time.
+- Installation of the following packges: pandas, boto3, pyathena, time, markov_clustering, xlrd, numpy, scikit-learn and scipy.

 **Procedure**
 1. Usage of the Pearson correlation coefficient value of ___ as a cutoff for the pairs that are found.
 Visualization with a graph of the number of samples involved per pair.
 2. Conversion of the sets of positions into a GFF3 tracks.
 3. Utilization of GFF3 tracks to visualize the linked positions per track on JBrowse, e.g., loading 10 clusters into a GFF3 to see them in the Jbrowser.

+###Query
 **Running the code**

 Installing the packages